thePatmanMI/android-runtime-docs/getting-started/nested types.md

 ---

 # Overview
 Both Java and JavaScript are high-level languages meaning that they both provide strong abstraction from the computer details.
 It is relatively straightforward to express a high-level language to low-level one (for example to translate Java to Assembly).
-However, there are technical difficulties when it comes to translating one high-level concept to another one.
+However, there are technical difficulties when it comes to translating one high-level concept to another.
 Such difficulties are largely known as *impedance mismatch*.
 This article explains how the deal with the impedance mismatch when it comes to working with Java inner and nested types.

 # Java Nested Types
 Here is a short example that summarizes the relation between Java nested and inner types.